 - spend a total of 3 taster sessions with their new class in the summer term before they start school (the first of which will be accompanied by their parents).
-Breaktimes are separate to the rest of the school. - with particular needs or SEND may have additional visits accompanied by their preschool key worker who may also support the child with a visual record of the school. - start school as part of a staggered approach.
-Younger children will attend morning sessions (including lunch) and build up to full days by the end of the first week (dependent on INSET).
-Older children begin with full days.
-There is flexibility with agreement of the Headteacher and WSCC Admissions. - in the current Reception class make a 'What happens in Reception?' book to be shared with the next Reception class.
+Breaktimes are separate to the rest of the school. - with particular needs or SEND may have additional visits accompanied by their preschool key worker who may also support the child with a visual record of the school. - will have an option of a gradual/part-time start initially, building up to full-time (at the request of the parent).
+However as the class has a maximum of only 15 pupils, a full-time start has been the usual offer.. - in the current Reception class make a 'What happens in Reception?' book to be shared with the next Reception class.